Advanced Virtual Process Design for Overmolding Processes

 The overmoldig of thermoplastic tape laminates with LFT can serve as an enabler for high-performance composites in large-volume production since the LFT enables local functionalization as well as geometric stiffening.

-In this study, we have shown that topology optimization can be powerful for the determination of a suitable rib structure.
-Moreover, the proposed sequential simulation approach is straightforward to be adopted by existing simulation techniques, namely SimuDrape for thermoforming simulation and Moldflow for subsequent overmolding.
 Based on this, thermal history is predicted along the sequential process route, where the thermoformed tape laminates serve as an insert for overmolding.
 Thereby, the prediction of the temperature evolution in the interfaces enables to determine suitable processing parameters in terms of internal and external pre-heating to guarantee a high interface strength.

 As a next step, the temperature profile predicted by the thermoforming simulation will be transferred as the initial situation to the overmolding simulation.
 Based on this, also one-shot processes, where the tape laminate is formed and overmolded in a single step, can be considered.